Tuurlijk/android-cpal-test/README.md

 ```rust
 cargo run --example beep
 ```
-## Uniffi bindings generator

-[Uniffi](https://github.com/mozilla/uniffi-rs) is a multi-language bindings generator for rust written by mozilla.

-We follow [the tutorial](https://mozilla.github.io/uniffi-rs/latest/Getting_started.html) using an udl file to expose the lib to Kotlin.

 ## Cargo ndk

 We use [cargo-ndk](https://github.com/bbqsrc/cargo-ndk) to compile Rust projects against the Android NDK without hassle.